sgraham/libqbe/README.md

 polluting the global namespace, it's preprocessed by `build_amalg.py` (a bunch of janky regex hacks in a trench coat) to rename and static-ize symbols.
-A script to amalgamate-and-rename is used instead of just directly renaming symbols in the code to (hopefully) make ongoing integration of upstream QBE more straightforward.
+A script to amalgamate-and-rename is used instead of just directly renaming symbols in the code and carrying a set of patches to (hopefully) make ongoing integration of upstream QBE more straightforward.

 libqbe.h then presents an externally-visible interface to the code (amalgamated into libqbe.c).
 So, in order to use libqbe in your project, you need build only libqbe.c (which does no `#include`s beyond the standard C library), and write your front end against libqbe.h.

+## Warning

+**It is quite possible that I have introduced bugs in this packaging.
+If you use this library, and encounter a bug in code generation, please be sure to reproduce the bug in "plain" QBE before engaging the QBE mailing list.** You can use the `debug_flags` of `lq_init()` to emit textual QBE input that can be fed to the standard command line tool if necessary.

 ## Tutorial